 Age and Academic Standards

-- Students must be three years old by March 1 to be eligible to enroll in K3 Preschool.
+- Students must be three years old to be eligible to enroll in K3 Preschool.

 - Students enrolled in K4 and Kindergarten will be admitted based on individual evaluation.

 - Students will be admitted to grades one through nine on the basis of successful completion of the previous grade and satisfactory scores on standardized tests.

 Students scoring at grade level or above on standardized tests will be admitted to the grade level for which they have applied.
 Students who score more than one year below their grade level on the standardized tests may be admitted on a probationary status to the grade level for which they have applied.
 Students may not be accepted to the grade level for which they have applied if their grade equivalency on the standardized tests is more than two years below the normal grade placement for a student of their chronological age.